Healthdirect Free Australian health advice you can count on.

 How is rheumatic heart disease treated?

-To manage any heart problems you have now, doctors may give you medicine:
+To manage any heart problems you have now, your doctor may give you medicine to:

-• to prevent heart failure by reducing the amount of fluid in the body
+• regulate the amount of fluid in your body

-• to prevent blood clots from forming in the heart
+• prevent blood clots forming on your damaged heart valves

 Follow-up care for rheumatic heart disease

-If you have rheumatic heart disease, you will need regular check-ups with clinic staff, specialists and dentists.
+If you have rheumatic heart disease, you will need regular check-ups with:

 Rheumatic heart disease can get worse if you have rheumatic fever again.
-To prevent this, you will need to go to a clinic every 3 to 4 weeks for penicillin injections.
+To prevent this, you will need regular penicillin injections every 3 to 4 weeks.

-These long-acting antibiotic injections are very important.
-Never miss or stop them without talking to a doctor.
+These long-acting antibiotic injections help protect your heart.
+Never miss or stop getting your injections without talking to a doctor.

 You must also take very good care of your teeth.
 Regular brushing and dental checks reduce the risk of infections of the heart.